lucianodigiweb/documentation/content/developer/howtos/upgrade_custom_db.rst

                   """
                )

-         Check  the documentation for more information on :doc:`upgrade/migration_scripts`.
+         Check the documentation for more information on :doc:`upgrade/upgrade_scripts`.

-Migration scripts can also be used to:
+Upgrade scripts can also be used to:

 - Ease the processing time of an upgrade.
 For example, to store the value of computed stored fields on models with an excessive number of records by using SQL queries.